 - We’ve created a National Medical Director for LGBTQ+ Health and Well-Being role.

 - We’re expanding in-network access to transgender care.

 - We’ve provided specific training on LGBTQ+ health issues to over 600 Cigna clinicians, and resources are available to all in-network health providers on the Cigna website.

 - We’re educating our employees on LGBTQ+ health disparities, and have formed a LGBTQ+ Colleague Resource Group.

 - We participate in and support organizations and events such as the Gay and Lesbian Medical Association, Mautner project, Hetrick-Martin Institute, Philadelphia Transgender Health Conference, Hartford Gay & Lesbian Health Collective, Pride, and Out and Equal.

 Finding the Right Health Care Professional

 Finding a health care professional you’re comfortable with is important.
-If you have a health plan, your carrier may offer tools to help you search for in-network health care professionals by specialty and view health care professional details such as cost or quality information.
+Cigna members are offered tools to help search for in-network health care professionals by specialty and view health care professional details such as cost or quality information.
 You can also call the health care professional’s office to find out more information, including if they participate in your health plan’s network.